leesan11/ics3u/README.md

 #if you see this, you did it right!
 #hope you guys see this!
 #"go ahead and write a sentence" - Hannah

+#the narwhal's horn is actually a really big tooth - rory